 Sports Specific BJJ Conditioning

-It is clear that grapplers need to train conditioning for BJJ.
+It is clear that grapplers need to train to condition for BJJ.
 However, routines shouldn’t be just blindly selected and followed.
 The latest Fitness Blender 10-minute-at-home-workout-for-great-glutes is one example of wasting time.
 Doing workouts that are not intended to improve your performance in a specific area is only counterproductive for grapplers.
 BJJ is a weight division sport with precise round duration for each experience level.
 Specific BJJ conditioning means getting ready for a specific format of matches.

 Conditioning training for BJJ should match the requirements of competition as close as possible.
 Duration, intensity, and volume of the conditioning workouts all play an essential part in a grappler’s performance.
 The hardest part of the conditioning puzzle is deciding what to do, for how long and how hard you should do it.
 In other word’s programming is the crucial part of a BJJ conditioning routine.